kellyvaughn/kvlly/src/content/pages/rider.md

 ### No white-majority, all-men lineups

 - Our engineering and engineering leadership community is diverse, and your speaker lineup should be too.
+- I will not speak about being a woman in tech.
+I cannot and will not speak on behalf of all women.
+My experience is uniquely mine.
+Please avoid this question for Q&A or in a talk.

 ### Recordings/Intellectual Property